Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/audio/src/audio.rst

 Passthrough Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The audio interfaces and the entire implementation are shown in Figure 1-2.
+The audio interfaces and the entire implementation are shown as below.

 .. figure:: ../figures/audio_passthrough_overview.svg
    :scale: 120%
    :align: center

-   Figure 1-2 Audio passthrough overview
+   Audio passthrough overview

 The audio passthrough architecture has no Audio Framework layer compared to audio mixer architecture, other layers are nearly the same.